 Delores Bell, WIT Program Director worked tirelessly for and with women to encourage education and degree completion as a way out of poverty and into self sufficiency.

 Her favorite quote was by Maya Angelou – “A wise woman wishes to be no one’s enemy; a wise woman refuses to be anyone’s victim.”

 The Foundation, the College and the WIT students appreciate the past and current supporters of this program.
 Thank you especially to:

 - The Hartford Foundation for Public Giving,

 - The Leipold Family Foundation,

-Other supporters include NewAlliance Foundation, The Daphne Culpeper Seybolt Foundation, The Junior League of Greater New Britain, CHUBB, Carrier Foundation, New Britain Foundation for Public Giving, The Leipold Family Foundation, Smith Whiley Foundation, The Linford & Mildred White Family Foundation, Northeast Utilities, and the Women and Girls' Fund at the Main Street Community Foundation.
+Other supporters include NewAlliance Foundation, The Daphne Culpeper Seybolt Foundation, The Junior League of Greater New Britain, CHUBB, Carrier Foundation, New Britain Foundation for Public Giving, Smith Whiley Foundation, The Linford & Mildred White Family Foundation, Northeast Utilities, and the Women and Girls' Fund at the Main Street Community Foundation and more.